ViralTexts/gtr-clusters/clusters/18870304-sn2001063112-JudgeNeededTheMoney.md

 drinking fountains and made his
 ablution.
 On his return the minister
 said, &quot; Well, sir, you&#x27;ve earned your
-money; here it is.&quot; •• I dinna want your
+money; here it is.&quot; •• I dinna want you
-money, old chappie,&quot; said the boy. &quot;
-Keep it yersel&#x27; an&#x27; get yer hair out.
 </td></tr></table>

 ---